Doctor Patient Communication with One-on-One Analysis

 Research findings suggest patients of doctors with high malpractice claims have twice as many communication complaints compared to doctors with low malpractice claims.
 Also, studies find that there is a link between poor patient and physician communication and future malpractice claims.5

 Better Outcomes with One-on-One Analysis

-Communication is critical at any stage of care, such as diagnosis, treatment and advice, making positive and productive conversations a necessity.
-Both the doctor and the patient should make efforts to have a good doctor patient relationship and always communicate effectively to help reach their desired goals and results.
+Communication is critical at any stage of care, such as diagnosis, treatment, and advice, making positive and productive conversations a necessity.
+Both the doctor and the patient should make efforts to have a good relationship and always communicate effectively to help reach their desired goals and results.

-Because communication between doctor and patient is critical, getting a one-on-one analysis with your doctor can improve your treatment.
-So, a one-on-one analysis is part of an effective comprehensive diagnostic evaluation.
+Because communication between doctor and patient is critical, getting a one-on-one analysis with your doctor can improve your treatment and is a part of an effective comprehensive diagnostic evaluation.